 The below message is relevant to patients and for carers of patients who carry an Emerade adrenaline autoinjector.
 We have also written to all GP practices we have on our database and patients for whom we have a record of having prescribed an adrenaline autoinjector in approximately the last 5 years.

 Testing of all strengths of Emerade autoinjectors (150, 300 and 500 mcg doses) indicate that approximately 13% of pens need higher than normal force to activate, implying a higher risk of activation failure than was previously understood.
-The two recent drug alerts recommend recall of all 150 and 300 mcg Emerade autoinjectors and replacement with an alternative adrenaline autoinjector brand (e.g. Jext or Epipen).
+This has led to sequential withdrawal of each strength of Emerade autoinjector and a recommendation of replacement with an alternative adrenaline autoinjector brand (e.g. Jext or Epipen).
 Patients should contact the prescriber of their Emerade autoinjector to arrange this.
 GPs should inform patients of this alert and arrange for replacement of their Emerade adrenaline autoinjectors.
-500mcg Emerade autoinjectors are not to be recalled at this time due to a lack of supplies of alternative brands – please see paragraph below.
 Appropriate training in alternative adrenaline autoinjectors should be provided (in person, with product instructions leaflet, or online (on the manufacturer’s website)).
 Obtaining a ‘trainer pen’ free of charge from the manufacturer website is encouraged.
-Old 150 and 300 mcg Emerade autoinjectors should be returned to pharmacies after obtaining alternatives, but patients should not break self-isolation to do so.
+Old Emerade autoinjectors should be returned to pharmacies after obtaining alternatives, but patients should not break self-isolation to do so.

 Last updated 30/06/2020